Anthony W. Crowell

 He was previously an Assistant Corporation Counsel in the New York City Law Department’s Tax & Condemnation and Legal Counsel Divisions, working on an array of real property tax, eminent domain, and land use and zoning issues.
 In 2001, he was counsel to the city’s Family Assistance Center, aiding families of 9/11 victims and directing the city's World Trade Center Death Certificate Program.
 Dean Crowell began his career at the International City/County Management Association in Washington, D.C., where he managed government affairs and policy.
 He also served as a Law Clerk at the State and Local Legal Center assisting in the preparation of amicus briefs to the U.S. Supreme Court in constitutional federalism cases.

-Dean Crowell also is a highly visible leader in the New York City and State legal and civic communities.
+Dean Crowell is a highly visible leader in the New York City and State legal and civic communities.
 He is a Commissioner on the New York City Planning Commission.
 He is Chair of the New York State Independent Review Committee for Nominations to the Commission on Ethics and Lobbying in Government.
-He serves on the Executive Committee (and was Chair for five years) of the Board of Trustees of the Brooklyn Public Library.
-He is a member of Board of Directors of the Citizens Union Foundation.
-And, he is a member of the New York City Bar Association’s New York City Affairs Committee.
-He previously served on the Board of Directors of the New York City Economic Development Corporation, and as a member of the New York City Conflicts of Interest Board for nine years.
-Further, he is a member of the Board of Directors of the Congressional Award Foundation in Washington D.C.
+He has served on the Board of Trustees of the Brooklyn Public Library for the past 23 years (and was Chair for five years).
+He is a member of Board of Directors of the Citizens Union Foundation, and a member of the New York City Bar Association’s New York City Affairs Committee.
+He previously served as a member of the New York City Conflicts of Interest Board for nine years, as well as on the Boards of Directors of the New York City Economic Development Corporation, the Brooklyn Chamber of Commerce, and the Congressional Award Foundation in Washington, D.C.

 Courses